Inuwa Wada: Life

 Wada attended Shuhuci Elementary School and in 1938, he graduated from the Kano Middle School.
-He then went on to train as a teacher at the Katsina Higher College from 1933-1938 and later became a teacher in Kano where he taught history, English and geography and also edited a paper, 'Yadda Yake Yau'.
+He then went on to train as a teacher at the Katsina Higher College from 1933 to 1938 and later became a teacher in Kano where he taught history, English and geography and also edited a paper, 'Yadda Yake Yau'.
 After putting nine years in teaching, he left the profession for the offices of the Kano Native Authority and worked there as a clerk, chief scribe and information officer.

 Politics

 Wada began in politics in 1945 and was a founding member of the Northern People's Congress.
 While in the NPC, he was the party's secretary and national organizer.

 In the 1950s, he served on the board of the Nigerian College of Arts, Science and Technology, the Nigerian Coal Corporation and the Nigerian Groundnut Marketing Board.
 In the 1964 election, he had to contend with a Young NEPU candidate who was a School teacher by name Musa Said Abubakar Magami and future governor of Kano, Abubakar Rimi who contested as an independent candidate but all of them pulled out of the race before the elections were contested.
 Wada is a paternal uncle of the late Murtala Mohammed, former Nigerian Head of State.

 He ran a fairly successful transport business after the 1966 coup that abolished the first republic.
 He also remained an influential conservative figure in the Northern region after the coup.